-Many soon-to-be brides have asked the question..."should I do a first look on my wedding day?".
-And if you haven't asked that question, you probably don't know what a first look is!
+Many soon-to-be brides have asked the question..."Should I do a first look on my wedding day?
+Do I need one?"
 A first look is when the bride and groom see each other before the ceremony while the photographer documents all the raw emotions and reactions that occur, and you can take care of all of your portraits before the event even begins!
 There's a few things you should ask yourself before deciding if this is the way to go:

 There are some major benefits to doing a first look.
 The first one is you get to enjoy the moment together and extend your day by 2-3 hours with your one and only!
 When you walk down the aisle, it may be hard to see his reaction, and once you finally get up there, you can't really talk to each other and hear him say how excited he is, and most of the time you can't even touch!
 Now you've already spent half the day away from each other getting ready, can't talk or touch during the ceremony, then you kiss and it's over.
 Seeing each other beforehand calms the nerves a little bit, starts the day a little more relaxed, and time usually isn't an issue.
 Imagine being able to be close enough to comfort him if he sheds a few tears!?

 You never want to be rushed on your wedding day.
 Ever, no matter what.
 Enjoy it!
 If you're trying to squeeze in your portraits in between your ceremony and cocktail hour, and all you have is a half hour, your photographer is going to feel the pressure and rush you through it..simply because they have no choice!
-Is that what you're spending money on?
-If so, that's fine, but if you contacted this photographer because the images on their site really showcased personality, emotion and creative style, and that's what you want..give them time to do it.
 For us, immediately after the first look we photograph the bride and groom for a few minutes while the emotions are still running high, then jump right into the bridal party pictures (they can meet the bride and groom at the first look location, or wait in the transportation until the first look is over) and then all that is done and over before the event begins!
 We even try to plan it so you guys have a few minutes to go relax before the ceremony begins so we're not in your face the entire day, and constantly checking in, or interrupting conversations with friends and family to see if you're ready for your pictures.
 Family photos are usually done fairly quickly after the ceremony.
 Oh..and you do not want to feel rushed..did I say that already??

 Ultimately, if your timeline allows it, you may not need a first look, but I do think that there are couples out there who could really benefit from having one.
 Even if you decide to do the first look, I still believe that you'll have the excited, anxious, emotional experience walking down the aisle...just less nerve-racking. ;)